ansible-collections/amazon.aws/docs/docsite/rst/guide_aws.rst

      tasks:
        - ping

 You can also use these groups with 'group_vars' to set variables that are automatically applied to matching instances.
-See :ref:`splitting_out_vars`.

 .. _ansible_collections.amazon.aws.docsite.aws_pull: